2021–22 Red Star Belgrade season: November

 During the November's international window Red Star had six players who received call-ups for their national teams and three players who received call-ups for Serbia national under-21 football team.
 Milan Borjan played two games for Canada in CONCACAF 2022 FIFA World Cup qualification conceding one goal.
 Miloš Degenek played two games for Australia in AFC 2022 FIFA World Cup qualification.
 Aleksandar Dragović played two games for Austria in UEFA 2022 FIFA World Cup qualification.
-Aleksandar Dragović played two games for Austria in UEFA 2022 FIFA World Cup qualification who qualified for UEFA Second Round play-off.
+Aleksandar Dragović played two games for Austria in UEFA 2022 FIFA World Cup qualification who qualified for UEFA second round play-off.
 Guélor Kanga played one game for Gabon in CAF 2022 FIFA World Cup qualification who were eliminated by finishing second in their qualification group.
 Ben played one friendly game for Comoros in which he scored two goals.
 Richard Odada played one game and scored a goal for Kenya in CAF 2022 FIFA World Cup qualification who were eliminated from the qualifications by finishing third in their group.
 Finally Miloš Gordić, Strahinja Eraković and Petar Stanić received call-up for Serbia national under-21 football team for their 2023 European Under-21 Championship qualification.
 All three of them played two games for the national youth squad.
 Seven more players from the youth squad received call-up for Serbia national under-19 football team.

 Club played two home games in Europa League.
 It lost against Midtjylland and defeated Ludogorets.
-With one game remaining in December Red Star secured European spring for two years in a row and last group stage match in December (away game against Braga) will determine whether it will continue its run in Europe League or be transferred into 2021–22 UEFA Europa Conference League.
+With one game remaining in December Red Star secured European spring for two consecutive seasons and last group stage match in December (away game against Braga) will determine whether it will continue its run in Europe League or be transferred into 2021–22 UEFA Europa Conference League.

 In Serbian Superleague only three games were played.
 Red Star won all three of them with outstanding performance from Aleksandar Katai who scored club's first hat-trick of the season in an away game against Mladost.
 For this accomplishment he was named Superliga's Player of the Week for the second time this season.
 Other notable performance was by Ben in a home game against Spartak in which he scored 2 goals and 1 assist also earning the title of the Superliga's Player of the Week.
 Club again ended the month in the second place, just 3 points shy of Partizan.

 Rescheduled game of the first round of Serbian Cup against Inđija was played on 18 November.
 Red Star was victorious 1–0 with only goal being scored by Richairo Živković.
 That was his first goal for the club since his arrival this season.
 In the second round of the competition Red Star was drawn to play a home game against Radnički Niš.
 Game was originally scheduled to be played on 1 December, but was rescheduled to a later date.